liotier/gplus-bot/README.markdown

 #### Mar 2 2012
 * fixed "&" encoding (thx Pauly)

+#### Mar 9 2012 (contribution by liotier)
+* status is now passed as command line argument instead of directly in a variable declaration inside the script
+* PHP hashbang for easier command line usage

 ## Known issues
 * fails if you didn't confirm mobile location terms and conditions